Index a pnpm / nx / turbo monorepo

 Tell NCI not to crawl into zod.
 Every consumer-side import collapses into a single stub edge:

-The flag (short: -s) is repeatable and accepts bare names or scoped specifiers like @aws-sdk/client-s3.
+The flag (short: -s) is repeatable or comma-separated (-s zod,@aws-sdk/client-s3) and accepts bare names or scoped specifiers.
 Each consumer-side import becomes an npm::<specifier>::<member> edge — e.g. import { z } from "zod" resolves to npm::zod::z.
 Fast to write, queryable as evidence, never parsed.

 Make it sticky by setting dependency_stub_packages in nci.config.json: